dmaasland/dmaasland.github.io/_posts/2021-04-07-no-clouds-just-sunshine.markdown

 ![api_2|690x278](/assets/img/somfy/api_2.png)

-And now you can locally interact with the device :slight_smile:
+And now you can locally interact with the device :)

 ## Now what?
 Well, this is as far as I've gotten.
 Not because I'm stuck, but because I don't have any devices to connect yet.
 I thought this was a good time to post this blog, just to see if: